5 Reasons Your Toddler is Waking at Night and How to Fix It

 But in spite of this experimentation and trials with independence all day long and probably at bedtime too, they actually need containment to feel safe.
 Limits and boundaries provide comfort and give little ones the confidence they need to explore the world and its possibilities without becoming overwhelmed by the sheer magnitude of possibilities.
 We can provide those limits to help our kiddos feel safe and secure, while also giving them the space to explore, learn, and grow.

-But how do you manage this vexing mix of independence-seeking, limit-testing, and separation anxiety at bedtime and in the middle of the night?
+You might be wondering: how do I manage this vexing mix of independence-seeking, limit-testing, and separation anxiety at bedtime and in the middle of the night?

 Next, aim to keep the bedtime routine intact (or create and maintain one if your family doesn’t already have an established sleep routine) to provide structure and consistency, helping them feel safe and in control.
 This doesn’t mean your toddler won’t test the limits of the bedtime routine (Oh, they most certainly will!).
 The testing is to be expected!
 But when they bump up against the solid, yet loving limits of the routine, it will ultimately lead to greater feelings of security.
 Kids do best when they know what to expect.